-Thanks to the Blake & Bailey Family Fund, brought to us by Maggie Blake Bailey, L'17, the John Grammer Fellowship brings a noted writer for an extended stay during the summer session.
+Thanks to a generous donation from Blake & Bailey Family Fund, brought to us by Maggie Blake Bailey, L'17, the John Grammer Fellowship brings a noted writer for an extended stay during the summer session.
 The John Grammer Fellow conducts a reading of their work and collaborates with students in a workshop setting.

-The Sewanee School of Letters is proud to announce that our 2024 John Grammer Fellow will be Tracy O’Neill!
+The Sewanee School of Letters is proud to announce that our 2025 John Grammer Fellow will be Megan Nolan!
 The award, made possible by a gift from the Blake & Bailey Family Fund, brings a noted writer or scholar to Sewanee for an extended visit each summer during the School of Letters' academic term.
-The John Grammer Fellow is named in honor of founding School of Letters Director John Grammer and their reading is a part of the Summer Reading and Lecture Series.
+The John Grammer Fellow is named in honor of founding School of Letters Director John Grammer.
+The reading is a part of the School of Letters Summer Reading and Lecture Series.

-Tracy O'Neill will read in the Naylor Auditorium of Gailor Hall on Wednesday, June 12, at 4:30 p.m.
+Megan Nolan will read in the Naylor Auditorium of Gailor Hall on Wednesday, June 18 at 4:30 p.m.
 A reception will follow in the Atrium.
 All are invited.

 Read More